github/docs/content/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows.md

 | --------------------- | -------------- | ------------ | -------------|
 | [`watch`](/webhooks-and-events/webhooks/webhook-events-and-payloads#watch) | - `started` | Last commit on default branch | Default branch |

-{% note %}
+> [!NOTE]

-**Note**: {% data reusables.developer-site.multiple_activity_types %} Although only the `started` activity type is supported, specifying the activity type will keep your workflow specific if more activity types are added in the future.
+> {% data reusables.developer-site.multiple_activity_types %} Although only the `started` activity type is supported, specifying the activity type will keep your workflow specific if more activity types are added in the future.
 For information about each activity type, see "[AUTOTITLE](/webhooks-and-events/webhooks/webhook-events-and-payloads#watch)." {% data reusables.developer-site.limit_workflow_to_activity_types %}

-{% endnote %}

 {% data reusables.actions.branch-requirement %}